rvaidyaa/my-nutrition-tracker-node-capstone/README.md

 * POST to '/users/create' for creating a new user
 * POST to '/signin' to sign in an existing user
 * POST to '/new/create' to add an achievement to a user's list of accomplishments
-* PUT to '/achievement/:id' to update an existing achievement
+* PUT to '/allocate-item-to-meal' to categorize a meal to breakfast lunch or dinner
-* GET to '/ingredient/:name' to search external api for user search term
+* GET to '/ingredient/:name' to search external api for user food search term
 * GET to '/nix/:number' when a user selects a food item to add, this makes a external api call to get specifics on the food item
-* DELETE to '/achievement/:id' to delete a single achievement by ID
+* DELETE to '/nix/:number' to delete a single food item from the meal
+* DELETE to /delete-nutrition-data/:username' to delete all a users meals

 ## Development Roadmap
 Planned additional features and improvements will allow users to:
+* Weekly tracker
 * Change password
 * Update email address